Podcast

 A Sense of Belonging: The Camphill Movement and its Origins–Part II

-In this second podcast of a two part-series, Dr. Katherine Sorrels elaborates on specific elements of the Camphill Movement: anthroposophy, counterculture, approaches to disability, Karl Koenig's relationship with Hans Asperger, and more.
+In this second part of the podcast, Dr. Katherine Sorrels elaborates on specific elements of the Camphill Movement: anthroposophy, counterculture, approaches to disability, Karl Koenig’s relationship with Hans Asperger, and more.
+As it has developed as a global network of intentional communities for abled and intellectually disabled people, the Camphill Movement has engaged in a…

 The Crisis Specialist: Clemens von Pirquet